Igneous rock: Origin of magmas

 The Earth's crust averages about 35 km thick under the continents, but averages only some 7–10 km beneath the oceans.
 The continental crust is composed primarily of sedimentary rocks resting on a crystalline basement formed of a great variety of metamorphic and igneous rocks, including granulite and granite.
 Oceanic crust is composed primarily of basalt and gabbro.
 Both continental and oceanic crust rest on peridotite of the mantle.

 Rocks may melt in response to a decrease in pressure, to a change in composition (such as an addition of water), to an increase in temperature, or to a combination of these processes.

-Other mechanisms, such as melting from a meteorite impact, are less important today, but impacts during the accretion of the Earth led to extensive melting, and the outer several hundred kilometers of our early Earth was probably an ocean of magma.
+Other mechanisms, such as melting from a meteorite impact, are less important today, but impacts during the accretion of the Earth led to extensive melting, and the outer several hundred kilometres of our early Earth was probably an ocean of magma.
 Impacts of large meteorites in the last few hundred million years have been proposed as one mechanism responsible for the extensive basalt magmatism of several large igneous provinces.

 Decompression

 Decompression melting occurs because of a decrease in pressure.

 The solidus temperatures of most rocks (the temperatures below which they are completely solid) increase with increasing pressure in the absence of water.
 Peridotite at depth in the Earth's mantle may be hotter than its solidus temperature at some shallower level.
-If such rock rises during the convection of solid mantle, it will cool slightly as it expands in an adiabatic process, but the cooling is only about 0.3 °C per kilometer.
-Experimental studies of appropriate peridotite samples document that the solidus temperatures increase by 3 °C to 4 °C per kilometer.
+If such rock rises during the convection of solid mantle, it will cool slightly as it expands in an adiabatic process, but the cooling is only about 0.3 °C per kilometre.
+Experimental studies of appropriate peridotite samples document that the solidus temperatures increase by 3 °C to 4 °C per kilometre.
 If the rock rises far enough, it will begin to melt.
 Melt droplets can coalesce into larger volumes and be intruded upwards.
 This process of melting from the upward movement of solid mantle is critical in the evolution of the Earth.

 Decompression melting creates the ocean crust at mid-ocean ridges.
 It also causes volcanism in intraplate regions, such as Europe, Africa and the Pacific sea floor.
 There, it is variously attributed either to the rise of mantle plumes (the "Plume hypothesis") or to intraplate extension (the "Plate hypothesis").